The 2016 Vermicomposting Conference

 However, the venue did not disappoint and was a very comfortable ( if not grand) facility.

 This was my first time to attend the Vermicomposting Conference and I really didn’t know what to expect.

 I was pleasantly surprised by the facility and the organizational abilities of our host, Rhonda Sherman.

-This was Rhonda’s 17 th annual vermicomposting conference and she really has it down to a science.
+This was Rhonda’s 17th annual vermicomposting conference and she really has it down to a science.

-There were about 100 attendees and most states were represented.
+The audience had about 100 attendees and most states were represented.
 There were also a few international participants present.

-There seemed to be a diverse range of interests represented within the group.
+A diverse range of interests represented within the group.
 Small to large vermicomposting businesses were represented.

 Several state regulators were present and trying to learn more about the vermicomposting industry.

 The EPA also had some of their people there.
 The US Composting Council had a spokesperson in attendance ( more on that later) and there were even a few hobbyist worm growers.